 X-ray techniques can reveal whether bile ducts are blocked; however, they may not be able to determine the cause or site of the possible obstruction.

-Sclerosing cholangitis is diagnosed by injecting dye into the bile ducts and taking an X-ray.
+Sclerosing cholangitis is diagnosed by blood tests, along with radiologic imaging.
+Cholangiography is “taking a picture of the bile ducts.”
+The first choice for imaging is by injecting dye into the bile ducts and taking a magnetic resonance cholangiography (MRCP).
 The test can determine the cause and site of the blockage.